-"The second time I ever laid eyes on Laheeb

-was at the Cairo International Airport, the day he arrived to stay with me for a breeding season," Nasr recalled.
+"The second time I ever laid eyes on Laheeb was at the Cairo International Airport, the day he arrived to stay with me for a breeding season," Nasr recalled.
 "From the moment I saw him, I was awestruck.
 He looked so impressive, gentle, magnificent, and regal.
 I hugged him and rushed him to the farm, to his new, freshly painted stall that gave him a view of the garden and swimming pool.
 I could look down from my bedroom window and see him there, enjoying the beautiful garden.
 He was flanked by my two major stallions, Farid Albadeia (Ameer Albadeia x Farida) and Magd Albadeia (Rashdan x Bint Makhsous).
 An awesome trio.
 I was extremely proud and thankful to have them at my farm.
 "Laheeb is a dream horse.
 He is beautiful, very complete and without defects.
 His disposition is unbelievable.
 I have never seen a stallion as gentle and peaceful as Laheeb, all without losing a bit of any of the traits that you want in a stallion.
 He is tremendously charismatic and always the perfect gentleman."

-Following his stay in Egypt, Laheeb ended his globetrotting abroad and has since remained at home in Israel where he has been heavily used on the farm herd and by other Israeli breeders.
+Following his stay in Egypt, Laheeb ended his globetrotting abroad and from then on remained at home in Israel where he was heavily used on the farm herd and by other Israeli breeders.
 Laheeb had a lot of siring waiting for him back home, and although we cannot cover all of his more recent Ariela progeny, we can touch on some of the most prominent.

 The farm had prepared for Laheeb's return by purchasing mares specifically with him in mind, in particular, the American-bred straight Egyptian Mishaal HP (Ansata Sinan x Mesoudah M) daughter Saniyyah RCA (ex My Shooting Star by Thee Desperado).
 Saniyyah's tail female line is bred quite similarly to that of Laheeb's, and the two nicked extremely well, producing the full sisters Safiyyah AA and Salsabil AA.
-Safiyyah was a Gold Champion Filly and is the dam of two straight Egyptian champion fillies, Sinaya AA (by Frasera Mashar) and Sajida AA (by Al Ayal AA), as well as the lovely Egyptian-cross fillies Sarai AA (by
+Safiyyah was a Gold Champion Filly and is the dam of three straight Egyptian champion fillies, Sinaya AA (by Frasera Mashar) Sajida AA and 2021 Israel Egyptian Event Gold Champion Filly Sanaa AA (by Al Ayal AA), as well as the lovely Egyptian-cross fillies Sarai AA (by Jyar Meia Lua) and Sarah AA (by Emerald J).
+Her younger sister, Salsabil AA, has had a stellar show career, garnering prestigious Gold Champion Filly titles in Israel, Germany, and Belgium.
+The Ariela team had hoped that Salsabil would produce as well as Safiyyah, but unfortunately, as of today she has produced no living foals.